Full Circle: Increase end-user experience & self service with Zendesk Guide

 You must have Guide Professional or Enterprise to access page code for your Help Center theme.

-Take a look at the beautiful help centers built with Zendesk Guide pintrest page to see examples of how others customer have done it.
+Take a look at the beautiful help centers built with the Zendesk Guide Pinterest page to see examples of how others customer have done it.

 Anatomy of the Help Center